AliSafari-IT/asm-fs/docs/TechDocs/user-secrets.md

+# User Secrets

+User secrets are a secure way to store sensitive information, such as database connection strings or API keys, in your ASP.NET Core application.

 To add user secrets to your ASP.NET MVC application, follow these steps:

 ### Step 1: Add the User Secrets Tool